top of page

 Kitchen Islands: A Different Calculation

-Kitchen islands present a different set of requirements.
-Worktop height in contemporary kitchens typically sits at 90 to 95 centimetres, and pendants above islands are used while standing.
+Kitchen islands present a fundamentally different set of requirements from dining tables.
+Worktop height in contemporary kitchens typically sits at 90 to 95cm, roughly 15cm higher than a standard dining table, and pendants above islands are used while standing.
 This means the clearance calculation must account for standing eye height (approximately 155 to 170cm for most adults) to ensure the pendant does not create direct glare during food preparation.
-The recommended pendant underside height above a kitchen island is 65 to 75 centimetres above the worktop surface.
-For a 90cm island and a 265cm ceiling, this translates to a 100 to 110cm drop from the structural ceiling — a measurement that must be confirmed before the electrician sets the conduit position.

 Clusters and Staggered Heights

 When specifying a cluster installation — multiple MOSS pendants at varied drop heights above a single zone — the lowest pendant in the group should anchor to the dining or task surface rule, while higher pendants are positioned for visual composition.
-A typical MOSS cluster might place one Emily pendant at 75cm above the table and two further pendants at 95cm and 115cm respectively, creating a staggered elevation that reads as a composed installation from across the room.
-Interior architects should draw a scaled elevation showing the lowest and highest pendant positions alongside eye height at seated and standing positions before finalising the cable drop specification.
+A typical cluster might place one Emily pendant at 75cm above the table and two further pendants at 95cm and 115cm respectively, creating a staggered elevation that reads as a composed installation from across the room.

 Specifying Drop Length with MOSS Objects